CharlyCst/miralis/docs/contributing.md

 We strive to maintain a clean linear history for the `main` branch, we rebase all PRs before merging and expect PRs to be rebased against the latest `main` branch.

 An explicit goal is to ensure that all commits in the `main` branch pass the test suite of that commit, in other words `just test` must always succeed.
-To enforce this the CI run the tests against each new commit when submitting a PR, if you see a failure in the CI check for the details to find out which commit caused the issue.
+To enforce this the CI runs the tests against each new commit when submitting a PR, if you see a failure in the CI check for the details to find out which commit caused the issue.
 Of course writing code requires iteration, a good rule of thumb is to write a first version while committing along the way, and to rework those commits in a second time using tools such as `git rebase --interactive` or [jj](https://steveklabnik.github.io/jujutsu-tutorial/).

+## Design

+This section describes the design principles behind Miralis, and serve as guidelines when taking design decisions for the project as a whole.

+**Correctness over completeness**:

+Miralis strives to be correct first and foremost.
+In particular, we always sacrifice completeness in favor of correctness when necessary.
+This means that we rather Miralis to panic and report an error when encountering an unexpected system state (e.g. unsupported value in a configuration register), than to silently continue in an unsupported and unstable systems state.
+When implementing a new feature it is encouraged to voluntarily _not_ support all possible edge cases and to report an error when encountering them (e.g. panicking with an assert).

+**Ease of testing**:

+Miralis should be easy to test and debug.
+In particular, it should be easy to:
+- Write unit tests in the same Rust source file.
+  This include tests of low-level system code manipulating systems registers.
+- Write integration tests to run in QEMU or another simulator.
+  In particular, it should be easy to write a custom test firmware, or to run an existing firmware as part of the test suite.
+- To run on real hardware.

+We invest in the necessary tooling and documentation necessary to make that happen.

 ## Code Style